Species Introduction

 Q: How often should I feed Endler Guppies?

-Endler Guppies should be fed small amounts 2-3 times per day.
-A varied diet is essential for their health; consider high-quality flake food, frozen or live foods such as brine shrimp and daphnia.
-Be cautious not to overfeed, as uneaten food can deteriorate water quality.
-A general rule is to feed what they can consume in two to three minutes.
-This feeding schedule will support their growth and vibrant colouration, contributing to a healthy and lively aquarium.
+Endler Guppies should be fed small amounts two to three times a day.
+A varied diet is essential for their health, including high-quality flakes, frozen or live foods such as brine shrimp and daphnia.
+It is crucial to only provide what they can consume within two to three minutes to avoid overfeeding, which can lead to poor water quality and health issues.
+Observe their feeding behaviour to adjust quantities accordingly.

 ✓ Expert Tip